Motivating Effort with Information about Future Rewards: Introduction

+The literature on information design and Bayesian persuasion, to which this paper contributes, was pioneered by the work of \citet{AMS95} and \citet{KG11}.
+Within this broad category, there is a particularly relevant literature on dynamic information design, which focuses on the role of information control in dynamic environments in terms of motivating and coordinating actions.

-Our model is closest to \citet{ES20}, which also studies the optimal information policy for a principal to motivate the effort of an agent in a dynamic moral hazard framework without transfers.
-In \citet{ES20}, the asymmetric information is about the duration of the task, and the principal strategically withholds information to keep the agent working even though she knows that the task is complete.
-In our model, both parties know when the task is complete, so it is impossible for the principal to retain the agent past project completion.
-Therefore, the two papers obtain different forms of optimal policies.
-Especially, in our model, dynamic policies may not do better than static ones, unless one of the two channels we point out exists.
+Our model is closest to \citet{ES20}, which also studies the optimal information policy for a principal to motivate effort in a dynamic moral hazard framework without transfers.
+In \citet{ES20}, the asymmetric information is about the duration of the task: the principal can conceal task completion, strategically keeping the agent working even after the task is complete.
+Because the principal can always exploit this hidden information, dynamic disclosure is universally optimal.
+Our model, by contrast, assumes both parties observe task completion, precluding such exploitation.
+Dynamic disclosure then need not outperform static disclosure, and our unified framework characterizes precisely when it does: if and only if one of the two channels we identify is present.

+A second closely related paper is \citet{SmolinFC}, which studies optimal performance evaluation design in a career-concerns model where an agent of uncertain productivity decides when to quit based on feedback.
+In \citet{SmolinFC}'s setting, the agent learns from evaluations derived from stochastic performance signals, and the principal designs how these signals are aggregated into evaluations.
+The equilibrium policy produces a deterministic and typically increasing wage-tenure profile through sorting: agents who remain are increasingly likely to be high types.
+When dynamic disclosure is optimal in our general stationary case, the policy structure is similar \textendash{} a cascade of increasing cutoffs over time \textendash{} but the underlying mechanism differs.
+In our setting, the structure stems not only from sorting but also from front-loading effort, which benefits only an impatient principal.